Finture/Flowee-BPMS-Docs/content/update/minor/719-to-720/_index.md

 1. Update the Camunda libraries and applications inside the application server.
 2. Migrate custom process applications.

-Before starting, ensure you have downloaded the Camunda 7.20 distribution for the application server you use.
+Before starting, ensure you have downloaded the Flowee BPMS.20 distribution for the application server you use.
 This contains the SQL scripts and libraries required for the update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 ## Camunda libraries and applications

 {{< note title="Removed support for WebSphere 9" class="info" >}}
-Support for WebSphere 9 was discontinued with the Camunda 7.20.0 release.
+Support for WebSphere 9 was discontinued with the Flowee BPMS.20.0 release.
 Some of the artifacts that are compatible with WebSphere 9 have been renamed.
 See details in the dedicated [IBM WebSphere Liberty guide]({{< ref "/update/minor/719-to-720/was.md" >}}).
 {{< /note >}}